httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : The key material required to create or verify the signature.
 The key material is often identified with an explicit key identifier, allowing the signer to indicate to the verifier which key was used.

 Creation Time:
 : A timestamp representing the point in time that the signature was generated, as asserted by the signer.
-Sub-second precision is not supported.

 Expiration Time:
 : A timestamp representing the point in time at which the signature expires, as asserted by the signer.
-Sub-second precision is not supported.
-A signature's expiration time could be undefined, indicating that the signature does not expire.
+A signature's expiration time could be undefined, indicating that the signature does not expire from the perspective of the signer.

 The term "Unix time" is defined by {{POSIX.1}} [section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).

 This document contains non-normative examples of partial and complete HTTP messages.
-To improve readability, header fields may be split into multiple lines, using the `obs-fold` syntax.
-This syntax is deprecated in [MESSAGING], and senders MUST NOT generate messages that include it.

-Additionally, some examples use '\\' line wrapping for long values that contain no whitespace, as per {{!RFC8792}}.
+Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
+The `\` character and leading spaces on wrapped lines are not part of the value

 ## Application of HTTP Message Signatures {#application}